Linear Non-Gaussian Component Analysis via Maximum Likelihood: Application to fMRI

 \section{Application to fMRI}

-We applied Spline-LCA to a single subject from the Social Cognition / Theory of Mind (ToM) experiment of the WU-Minn Human Connectome Project (HCP; additional information in Appendix).
-For details of the experimental paradigm see \cite{barch2013function}.
-We used the minimally pre-processed data \citep{glasser2013minimal} from the first session of subject 103414 from the June 5, 2014, data release.
+We applied Spline-LCA to eleven subjects from the Social Cognition / Theory of Mind experiment of the WU-Minn Human Connectome Project (HCP); additional information is in Web Supplement \ref{supp:sec:fMRI}.
+Single-subject ICA is an important technique for identifying artifacts in fMRI due to physiology (heart rate, breathing), subject-specific motion, and/or scanner instabilities, and accounting for these artifacts can decrease false positives and increase sensitivity \citep{pruim2015ica}.
+We used the minimally preprocessed data from the \emph{fMRIVolume} pipeline \citep{glasser2013minimal}.
+The preprocessing pipeline includes rigid-body motion correction of all volumes to a subject's reference image.
+Note that even if perfect alignment were possible, motion artifacts may still be present due to spin history effects and/or spatial variation in the coil sensitivities \citep{friston1996movement}.
+The \emph{fMRIVolume} pipeline does not include any spatial smoothing.
 Three-dimensional volume data were vectorized and non-brain tissue excluded using the mask provided from the HCP.
 This resulted in a 230,459 $\times$ 272 data matrix.
-Each voxel was treated as a replicate with $v=1,\dots,V$ for $V=\;$230,459, which is analogous to `spatial' ICA of fMRI \citep{calhoun2009review}.
-We mean centered and variance normalized each voxel's time course prior to conducting LCA, as suggested for ICA of fMRI \citep{beckmann2004probabilistic}.
+Each voxel was treated as a replicate with $i=1,\dots,n$ for $n=\;$230,459, which is analogous to `spatial' ICA of fMRI \citep{calhoun2006unmixing}.
+We mean centered and variance normalized each voxel's time course prior to conducting LCA, as suggested for ICA \citep{beckmann2004probabilistic}.

-The application of ICA to fMRI usually assumes that voxels are iid (an exception is the approach in \citealt{lee2011independent}, which models time-series data using the Whittle likelihood).
-This assumption is often not made explicitly because ICA is usually derived from the perspective of maximizing non-Gaussianity.
-Since the objective function maximizing non-Gaussianity can also be derived from ML theory where the non-linear function is equivalent to the log likelihood (e.g., \citealt{hyvarinen2000independent}), summation of the non-linear function over voxels (e.g., Equation 12 in \citealt{beckmann2004probabilistic}) is mathematically equivalent to assuming the voxels are independent.
-Despite the violation of model assumptions, ICA recovers simulated brain networks and their loadings \citep{beckmann2004probabilistic} and has proven useful in constructing models of functional connectivity that are consistent across subjects and image acquisition centers \citep{biswal2010toward}.